OAK Community Update - December 2025

 Fundraising Update

 We have been working closely with the Heritage Fund throughout 2025, and they are aware of the size and cost of the project and the scale of the work required.
 The cost of the renovations will exceed £1.5 million.
-We will apply to the Heritage Fund next May for 60-70% of these costs; the remainder will come from other funders.
-We have some really positive news that we can now announce: we secured a large capital grant from Herefordshire Council at the start of December which will provide a large chunk of our match-funding.
-It’s important to stress that we can’t spend any of this money until we reach the Delivery Phase and begin our capital works programme; for now, the money is secured but not in the bank.
-We also have multiple applications at advanced stages with other funding bodies, which will hopefully bear fruit in 2026.
+If they accept our bid, the Heritage Fund will expect us to have raised significant funding from other funders as well, i.e. they will not fund 100% of the costs.
+We have exciting news on this front - it was announced last week that we are one of thirteen community projects across the county that will receive a capital grant from Herefordshire Council, from their Community Spaces Capital Fund.
+This is great news for OAK and for Kington!
+The funding is only for capital works and is a huge help towards securing the amount of ‘match’ funds required by Heritage Fund.
+We also have several applications at advanced stages with other funding bodies, which will hopefully bear fruit in 2026.

 Governance and Operations

-The Development Phase project is overseen by our project manager, an evaluation consultant, and a business planner consultant, working alongside the OAK directors, secretary, admin and community engagement staff, and our volunteer team.
-At the moment, the directors are in a constant stream of meetings as we work alongside our consultants, architects, surveyors and engineers to develop our plans according to a tight schedule.
+The Development Phase funding from the Heritage Fund includes costs for several consultant positions that are requirements by the Fund: a project manager , an evaluation consultant, and a business planner consultant.
+These consultants are working alongside the OAK directors, secretary, admin and community engagement staff, and our volunteer team.
+At the moment, the directors are in a fairly constant stream of meetings as we work alongside our consultants, architects, surveyors and engineers to develop our plans and meet a tight schedule.

 Audience Q & A